asesidaa/TaikoLocalServer/README.md

 # Taiko Local Server

-This is a server for Taiko no Tatsujin Nijiiro ver 08.18
+This is a server for Taiko no Tatsujin Nijiiro ver CHN

 ## Setup